Exact testing with random permutations: Introduction

-In this paper we investigate fundamental properties of permutation tests with random permutations.
+In \citet{hemerik2017false} a test is given based on random transformations.
+In the present paper we extend this work, investigating fundamental properties of random permutation tests.
 Our main focus is on the level of tests.
 Other properties, e.g. consistency, do not generally hold but can be established for more specific scenarios \citep{lehmann2005testing, pesarin2015some, pesarin2013weak} by using results presented here.
-We discuss various ways of sampling random permutations and obtaining exact tests.
-In the literature there are two approaches to proving validity of permutation tests: a conditioning-based approach \citep{pesarin2015some} and a more direct approach \citep{hoeffding1952large, lehmann2005testing}.
-We will give proofs with both approaches since they complement each other in explaining permutation tests.
+Our results are general and can be used to prove properties of various multiple testing methods based on random permutations, such as \citet{westfall1993resampling}, \citet{tusher2001significance}, \citet{meinshausen2005lower} and \citet{meinshausen2006false}.
+In the literature there are two approaches to proving permutation tests with fixed permutations: a conditioning-based approach \citep{pesarin2015some} and a more direct approach \citep{hoeffding1952large, lehmann2005testing}.
+We will give proofs with both approaches.

 The structure of the paper is as follows.
-In Section \ref{sec1} we review known results on the level of a permutation test based on a fixed group of transformations.
-The concepts and definitions from Section \ref{sec1} are important throughout the paper.
+In section \ref{sec1} we review known results on the level of a permutation test based on a fixed group of transformations.
+The concepts and definitions from section \ref{sec1} are used throughout the paper.
 Testing with random permutations is covered in Section \ref{sec2}.
-In Section \ref{secmc} we discuss the difference between permutation and Monte Carlo tests.
-Calculation of \emph{p}-values when permutations are randomly drawn, is explained in Sections \ref{secpv}-\ref{secrandom}.
-In Section \ref{secrandom} we discuss novel results on exact tests with random permutations, which we prove in Section \ref{proofsrandom}.
+In section \ref{secmc} permutation tests are contrasted with Monte Carlo tests.
+Estimation of \emph{p}-values is discussed in section \ref{secest}.
+Exact tests and \emph{p}-values based on random transformation are given in section \ref{secrandom} and \ref{secpv2}.
+In section \ref{secap} some additional applications of these results are mentioned.